Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 1. Defrost frozen seafood.
 Cover with cold water and set aside to defrost for 15 minutes.
 (Check package directions).

-2. Make spicy oil paste. cook ground pork, onion, Gochukaru, and Gochujang in sesame oil until the fat renders out of the pork and the onion becomes fragrant.
+2. Cook pork + onion.
+Cook ground pork, onion, Gochukaru, and Gochujang in oil until the fat renders out of the pork and the onion becomes fragrant.

 3. Make broth.
-Add water, garlic, sugar, and defrosted seafood.
+Add anchovy broth, garlic, sugar, and defrosted seafood.
 Bring to a simmer.
 Add soft silken tofu and Saewoojut, Korean salted shrimp.

 4. Add egg.
 Off the heat, crack a raw egg directly into the cooking pot.
 Mix around; the residual heat will gently cook the egg.
 You can leave out the egg but the texture and flavor will not be exactly the same; the broth will be thinner and less rich.

 5. Garnish and serve.
-Add green onions and enjoy with rice!
+Add green onions, a drizzle of sesame oil, and enjoy with rice!

 Watch how to make it:

-• Make it spicier.
-If you’d like more heat, add 1-2 more Gochukaru.
-Also, top with a fresh minced chili like fresno or Jalapeno pepper AND whole mustard seeds right before serving.
+• Adjust the spice level.
+If you’d like more heat, add 1-2 Tbsp more Gochukaru.
+Also, top with a fresh minced chili like fresno or Jalapeno pepper or whole mustard seeds right before serving.
+If you’d like it less spicy, reduce the amount of Gochukaru and Gochujang.

-• Serve in a Korean clay pot (ttukbaegi).
-If you have one, a medium-sized (1000ml) earthenware bowl is perfect for serving this homey stew.
+• Serve in a Korean clay pot (Ttukbaegi).
+If you have one, a medium-sized (1000ml) earthenware bowl is perfect for serving Seafood Soondubu Jjigae.
 The clay pot keeps the jjigae hot and bubbling.

 FAQ:

-Where can I find Soondubu?
+Where can I find Soondooboo?
 What does it look like?

-Soondubu comes in plastic covered, tube-shaped packages OR plastic sealed boxes.
-Look in the tofu section at the Asian market.
+Soondubu comes in plastic-covered, tube-shaped packages or plastic sealed boxes.
+Look in the refrigerated section at the Asian market.

-Korean Soft Tofu goes by many names: Soondubu, Soon Tofu, Soft Silken Tofu or Extra Silken Tofu.
+Korean Soft Tofu goes by many names: Soondooboo, Soon Tofu, Soft Silken Tofu or Extra Silken Tofu.

-Soondubu is an essential ingredient to Soondubu Jjigae.
-There really is not substitute.
+Soft Silken Tofu is an essential ingredient for Soondubu Jjigae.
+There really is no substitute.
 If you use a firmer tofu, the texture won’t be quite the same.

 What is the difference between Soondubu Jjigae vs Kimchi Jjigae?

 The main difference is the kind of tofu that’s used.
-Soondubu Jjigae is made with soondubu or Korean soft, silken tofu and thick, rich broth.
-Kimchi Jjigae usually includes firmer tofu and a thinner broth.
-Also, Kimchi Jjigae contains lots of aged, sour kimchi for a completely different flavor profile.
+Soondubu Jjigae is made with Korean soft, silken tofu.
+It can contain kimchi but doesn’t always.
+In Kimchi Jjigae, the star ingredient is lots of aged, sour kimchi for a completely different flavor profile.

 Why frozen seafood?
 Isn’t fresh better?

-Fresh seafood tastes very good in Korean Seafood Soondubu Jjigae.
+Fresh seafood tastes very good in Korean Soft Tofu Soup.
 Especially the special flavor of fresh clams.
-If you live close to a fish monger, that’s what I recommend.
+If you live close to a fishmonger, that’s what I recommend.

-However, the ease and convenience of frozen seafood packs makes this an easy weeknight meal.
+However, the ease and convenience of frozen seafood make this an easy weeknight meal.
 Stock up when they go on sale and stash in the freezer.
 Seafood freezes very well.
 Once defrosted, you can’t even tell it’s been previously frozen.

 FYI Asian markets usually sell packages of mixed frozen seafood.
 The mixed seafood packages provide little bit of everything: mussels, clams, squid, and shrimp.